 - In the Shadowrun novel 'Wolf and Raven', it is mentioned that this happened to Kid Stealth.
 He ran afoul of the mob, got fitted with a pair of cement shoes and dropped into the Puget Sound.
 He survived, because of an implanted air tank and because he blew off his own legs with plastic explosive he had hidden on his person.
 Afterwards, he replaced his legs with the iconic Kid Stealth cyber legs, modelled after those of a Velociraptor.

 - A sadistic variant is mentioned in The Alchemist by Ken Goddard — the victim is thrown over the side in scuba gear, and so has several hours at the bottom to contemplate his sins before running out of air.

 - In The Incredible Hulk, David Banner is mistaken for a look-alike gangster, and the goons of a rival gang try to murder him by burying him in concrete.
 Of course, this gets Banner excited enough to change into the Hulk and escape.

 - Referenced in the Star Trek episode "A Piece of the Action", in which Scotty, playing the Malaproper, refers to "concrete galoshes" while trying to threaten a thirties-styled mobster.

-- In one of the last episodes of The Sopranos, AJ tries to commit suicide in a manner similar to this.
+- In one of the last episodes, AJ tries to commit suicide in a manner similar to this.

 - Also Subverted: In an early episode, you are led to believe that, since Tony plans to have one of Junior's men whacked on or around a boat, cement shoes or something like it are in the offing; it turns out that no, Tony shoots him in port and then takes him out to sea to dispose of the body.